[Updated November 2023]

 - Prepare the Kongs!
 You can feed your dog their daily ration in a Kong Classic Chew Treat toy (add water and freeze if they get kibble) to keep them food-focused in the right way!

 - Make the family aware by having a strict ‘no human food for pets’ rule and enforcing it.
 Pets find inconsistency confusing and humans can easily get mixed up about what’s pet-safe and what’s not, so it’s in everyone’s interests to be clear and stick to the rules you set.

 - Give them some quiet time.
 You could consider leaving your dog or cat in a quiet room for a time, especially if you’re preparing food or can’t properly supervise.

 - Be wary of edible decorations and presents because dogs have an amazing sense of smell.
 Wrapping paper might fool you, but rest assured that Greedy Guts will sniff out the tasty treats in seconds.

 - Try a present shelf or pop a guard around the tree to reduce scrounging.

 - Invest in child locks if you’ve got a particularly clever cat or dog.
 Keep tempting and poisonous treats in a kitchen cupboard, safely locked away.

 For the pets who find the festive season stressful, there are plenty of ways to help.
 Try and reduce disruption by keeping decorations and visitors in one area of the home, away from your pet’s bed.
-Dogs can benefit from a calming supplement like YuCALM Dog (starting a couple of weeks before Christmas).
-Simply add a couple of drops to their water bowl.
+Dogs may also benefit from a calming supplement like YuMOVE Calming Care for Dogs (starting 4-6 weeks before Christmas).

 - Don’t encourage children to play with your pet if he or she seems fearful or stressed.